saeedkouta/MultiCloudDevOpsProject/README.md

 #### Overview
 [**Openshift README file**](https://github.com/saeedkouta/MultiCloudDevOpsProject/blob/dev/ansible-roles/README.md)

+This README file details the creation and use of openshift deployment.
+It includes comprehensive steps, configuration details, and screenshots of openshift deployment and service.

 ### Step 2: Create ServiceAccount and give it role then Extract the token
 <img src="https://github.com/saeedkouta/MultiCloudDevOpsProject/assets/167209058/84c45259-c4a8-47a0-ac33-ffdc0154b75f" width="1000" >